 Perspective from California 24 west

-Westbound California 24 approaching Junction Interstate 580, one mile.
+Westbound California 24 approaching Interstate 580, one mile.
 There is no mention of Interstate 980 on this approach sign.
 Photo taken 08/16/03.

 Perspective from Interstate 580 east